 5. If your grant is successful

-You’ll then be able to organise your trip with your participating schools, by booking tickets and other necessary steps.
+You’ll then be able to organise your trip, by booking tickets, arranging transport and other necessary steps.

-We’ll pay the 80% invoice approximately two months before your theater trip.
+We’ll pay the 80% invoice directly to the applicant approximately two months before your theater trip.

 6. The theater trip & evaluation